Queen Elizabeth Safari Guide

 Simple park-edge option

-Enshama Game Lodge and Campsite keeps the route practical when you want the safari experience to carry more weight than the lodge style.
+Practical park-edge lodges such as Enshama or Enjojo keep the route sensible when you want the safari experience to carry more weight than the lodge style.

 Mid-range